 Every tropical fish species is different and will have various water quality and temperature tolerances, so it isn’t easy to talk about any specific species.

-This article will cover whether tropical fish really do need a heater and why, and can tropical fish survive without one.
+I cover whether tropical fish really do need a heater and why and can tropical fish survive without one.
 I will also talk about what you should do if suffering a power outage or a heater that has broken down.

 Tropical fish will need a warm water temperature for optimum health.
 Whether this comes from a heater or not will depend on the climate you live in, the size of the tank, and how consistent the ambient temperature is.